-In line with the requirements of the Act and the SEBI (Listing Obligations &Disclosure Requirements) Regulations 2015 the Company has formulated a Policy on Related Party Transactions and the same is uploaded on the Company's website:http://www.nelco.in/pdf/Policies/Related%20Party%20Transaction%20Policy.pdf
+In line with the requirements of the Act and the Listing Regulations the Company hasformulated a Policy on Related Party Transactions and the same is available on theCompany's website:https://www.nelco.in/pdf/Policies/Related%20Party%20Transaction%20Policy.pdf

 22. Extract of Annual Return

-23. Directors' Responsibility Statement controls and compliance Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company workperformed by the internal statutory cost auditors secretarial auditors and externalconsultants including the audit of internal financial controls over financial reporting bythe statutory auditors and the reviews performed by Management and the relevant BoardCommittees including the Audit Committee the Board isof the opinion that the Company's internal financial controls were adequate and effective during the period under review.
+23. Directors' Responsibility Statement controls and compliance Based on the framework of internal financial systems established and maintained by the Company workperformed by the internal statutory cost auditors secretarial auditors and externalconsultants including the audit of internal financial controls over financial reporting bythe statutory auditors and the reviews performed by Management and the relevant BoardCommittees including the Audit Committee the Board believes the Company's internalfinancial controls were adequate and effective during the period under review.

 Accordingly pursuant to Section 134(5) of the Companies Act 2013 the Board ofDirectors to the best of their knowledge and ability confirm that:

-b) they have in the selection of the accounting policies consulted the StatutoryAuditors and have applied them consistently and made judgments and estimates that arereasonable and prudent so as to give a true and fair view of the state of affairs of theCompany for the period ended 31stMarch 2021 and of the loss of the Company for that period;
+b) they have in the selection of the accounting policies consulted the StatutoryAuditors and have applied them consistently and made judgments and estimates that arereasonable and prudent to give a true and fair view of the Company for the period ended 31stMarch 2021 and of the profit of the Company for that period;

-c) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+c) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities.

-d) they have prepared the accounts for the period under review on a going concernbasis;
+d) they have prepared the accounts for the period under review on a going concernbasis.

-e) they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively;
+e) they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively.

 f) they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.